Filing Frequency and Due Dates

 - the amount of tax due for the same month in the preceding year, or

 - the average monthly amount of tax due in the preceding calendar year.

 Taxpayers that file Form E-500, Sales and Use Tax Return and have a monthly with prepayment filing status are required to file their return online.
-Refer to the Important Notice: Monthly With Prepayment Filers Required to File Electronically.
+See additional information including available payment methods.

 The following filing requirements apply to use tax:

-report and remit the tax due on Form E-554, Consumer Use Tax Return.
-The return
+- Any individual who purchases food subject to the reduced rate of tax must report the 2% tax on Form E-554, Consumer Use Tax Return.

 The following filing requirements apply to the solid waste disposal tax: